-3. The Board completed its redeliberations on the 2013 Exposure Draft Insurance Contracts and granted the staff permission to begin the balloting process for the forthcoming insurance contracts Standard at its February 2016 meeting.
-The Due Process Oversight Committee reviewed the insurance contracts project's life-cycle review at the May 2016 meeting of Trustees of IFRS Foundation.
-In its June 2016 meeting the Board discussed narrow scope issues that have arisen in the drafting process of the insurance contracts Standard.
+3. The Board completed its redeliberations on the 2013 Exposure Draft Insurance Contracts, and granted the staff permission to begin the balloting process for the forthcoming insurance contracts Standard, at its February 2016 meeting.
+The Due Process Oversight Committee considered the insurance contracts project's lifecycle review at the May 2016 meeting of Trustees of IFRS Foundation.
+At their June 2016 and November 2016 meetings the Board discussed narrow scope issues arising from the drafting process of the insurance contracts Standard.